What is the “Debt Observatory in Globalisation (ODG)”?

-We produce critical analysis for mobilisation and social transformation in the face of social, economic, environmental and gender inequalities, while working on political incidence and the denunciation of the political and economic actors that we identify as responsible.
+We produce critical analysis and campaigns for mobilisation and social transformation in the face of social, economic, environmental and gender inequalities, while working on political incidence and the denunciation of the political and economic actors that we identify as responsible.

 The ODG is also an open platform for participation, debate and action, which promotes the creation of networks and spaces for the construction of alternatives that strengthen popular sovereignties and the empowerment of communities.

 We are concerned about the aggressions that liberalized financial capital, which speculates increasingly out of control, has over strategic areas for the survival of human societies and the planet.
-Also, the large private companies operate within an architecture that ensures impunity on the systematic violation of human rights, the rights of peoples and of nature in general.
-In this context and in the context of a false response to the crisis, the political and economic elites of the most powerful countries carry out policies that increase physical, metabolic dependence, in favour of goods from poorer countries.
+Also, the large private companies operate within an architecture that ensures impunity on the systematic violation of human rights, the rights of peoples and nature in general.
+In this context and the context of a false response to the crisis, the political and economic elites of the most powerful countries carry out policies that increase physical, metabolic dependence, in favour of goods from poorer countries.
 This increases the generation of illegitimate debt, which serves as a pretext for the imposition of structural adjustment programs, which open doors to key sectors of corporate capital.
 Thus, a dynamic of extraterritorial grabbing within land, energy, mineral resources, water and food is produced.

 In other words, it is constantly generating Anticooperation: combination of negative interference generated by the capitalist model of production and consumption of the Global North on the most vulnerable populations.